yyimingucl/yyimingucl.github.io/content/post/GPC/index.md

 ---
-title: From gaussian process back to linear regression
+title: Gaussian process classification and its approximate inference approaches

 # # Summary for listings and search engines
 # summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.